St. Christopher’s Episcopal Preschool is a school providing a learning environment

 Our program currently has 8 classrooms, beginning at age 15 months up to Kindergarten.
 Students are placed into classes according to age.
 Students must be 15 months old by September 1st to be eligible for admission.

 Vacancies in our program are filled on a first come, first served basis.
-Wait list is available.
+Wait list is available if needed.

-St. Christopher’s Episcopal Preschool offers classes three days a week; Tuesday, Wednesday and Thursday.
-Staff will begin greeting students at the curb and parking lot beginning at 8:40 A.M. and returning students at 2:15 P.M.
-After at 9 am students will need to be dropped off in small parking lot.
+St. Christopher’s Episcopal Preschool offers classes three days a week; Tuesday, Wednesday and Thursday or 5 days a week.
+Staff will begin greeting students at the curb and parking lot beginning at 8:20 A.M. and returning students at 2:30 P.M.
+After 8:40 am students will need to be dropped off in small parking lot.
 The Preschool doors are locked at all times.

 Teachers will contact parents for a Meet the Teacher conference the week before school officially begins.
-Preschool classes will start on Tuesday, August 24, 2021.
-School calendars will be distributed at Meet the Teacher or in the Preschool office during regular business hours.
+Preschool classes will start on Tuesday, August 22, 2023.
+School calendars will be available on the school website.

 School closures for weather will be announced on the local news or phone calls from teachers.
 All other closure decisions are made by the DFPS, board, the dioceses and the church.
 While St. Christopher’s Episcopal Preschool is a preschool, preschools are regulated by the Department of Family Protective Services.